-Rio de Janeiro, or the Cidade Marvilhosa to its local inhabitants, is a South American super-city of more than 14 million people, is a city of flair, style, history, culture, extravagance and elegance, all woven together with an inherent vibrancy and sensuality that can be felt nowhere else.
+Rio de Janeiro, or the Cidade Marvilhosa to its local inhabitants, is a South American super-city of more than 14 million people, is a city of flair, style, history, culture, extravagance, and elegance, all woven together with inherent vibrancy and sensuality that can be felt nowhere else.
 Rio is a city where everything blends into everything else, the old and the new, the fast and the slow, the rich and the poor.

 Check out some of the cool and cheap tours you could do in Rio de Janeiro.

 With one of the most beautiful settings in the world for a city, from the air Rio de Janeiro seems to cascade down the sides of the mountains to the north and spill down to the white-sand shores below, like molten lava flowing down the side of a volcano – slow, almost motionless from a distance, but full of heat and intensity.
 There are so many things to do in Rio de Janeiro, that you could spend weeks here exploring this city in all of its glorious detail, but if you only have a few days to a week, here’s how we think you could spend your time!